stephwuh/khaki-apps/README.md

 using the arrange-act-assert pattern, (2) write production code to make the unit test pass, (3) refactor to eliminate duplicate code, etc. (4) repeat steps 1~3.

-Each unit test tests for a specific behavior, whether it's making sure the input text box renders as planned or the filter function works properly.
-In order to drown out the noise that might affect the outcome of the test, I isolate each test so they are not dependent on each other and control for external dependencies using mock data and functions.
+Each unit test tests for a specific behavior, whether it's making sure the input text box renders as planned or testing to see if the filter function works properly.
+In order to drown out noise that might affect the outcome of the test, I isolate each test so they are not dependent on each other and control for external dependencies using mock data and functions.